-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In South Carolina, real estate commission costs an average of $13,471 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In South Carolina, real estate commission costs an average of $16,843 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 How much are seller closing costs in South Carolina?

 In South Carolina, expect to pay about 3.13% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $299,173, this equates to around $9,359 at closing.
 Learn more about what makes up seller closing costs in South Carolina.